alexanderscott/zanalyze/README.md

 # zanalyze
-Print basic stats about a Redis ZSET:
+Print basic stats and histogram plot for a Redis ZSET:
  - # of members
  - min
  - max